Brød And Taylor Folding Proofer Review

 The is a minor question as to which side is the front and side.
 The wide side with the words "Brød and Taylor" on it, with the hinge that lets you open the unit could be considered the front.
 Other people might consider the side with control panel to be the front.
 Brød and Taylor consider the wide side to be the front and the control panel to be the side.
 So, from their point of view, the cord comes out the side.
 Considering you don't have to adjust the controls very often, I guess that's reasonable.
 In my kitchen it made more sense to have the control panel facing me, so I thought of it as the front.
 In any case, the cord is short.

 Looking at the inside of the assembled unit, you see a nice amount of space.
 However, it would be great if it were just a little larger.
 It isn't quite large enough to hold a half sized sheet pan.
 It is large enough to hold two or three bread pans, depending on their size, but you'll have trouble getting two bannetons or brotforms in there.
 Some bakers I've talked to have been clever.
 They put a second rack on top of the brotform or banneton, and put another banneton or brotform on top of that.
-Other bakers use unbent paper clips to suspend a second rack above the first.
+Other bakers cleverly bend paper clips to suspend a second rack above the first.
 This can easily double the effective size of the unit.
-Two sandwich pans in the proofer Brød and Taylor have indicated they will find a way to let the next model handle two racks without these Rube Goldberg work-arounds.
+Two sandwich pans in the proofer!
+Brød and Taylor have indicated they will find a way to let the next model handle two racks without these Rube Goldberg work-around.

 The picture to the right shows to loaves of my jalapeno cheddar cheese bread rising.
 The yeast I was using, as I mentioned in the last newsletter, was past its prime so it took all night to rise.
 The good side of that was that it showed me the water tray was definitely doing its job!
 The loaves were risen the next morning and the surface of the dough had not formed a skin!